 7.31.3 Mechanism of failure

 Reasons for failures are plentiful and varied, stemming from both hardware and software.
-The mechanisms of failure from fault tolerance or the lack thereof can be described only in very general terms:
+The mechanisms of failure from fault tolerance or the lack thereof can be described only in very general terms.

 Lack of fault-tolerance code leaves the system in an ill-defined state in case of a fault, resulting in crashes (fail stop), looping or waiting forever (fail silent), or operating with incorrect data causing incorrect results.